Frequently Asked Questions

 Since working with Lynne, I’ve learned so much about who I am and who I want to be.
 I’ve noticed a tremendous change in the way I view myself, and I feel empowered to make good life choices for myself.”

 What do I bring to the first therapy session?

-The following intake form click here, filled out with as much information as you feel is important for me to know to be of help, and your insurance card if you plan to use insurance.
+An intake form which you’ll receive from me through email once you’re scheduled.
+Fill out with as much information as you feel is important for me to know to be of help.
+Also bring your insurance card if you plan to use insurance.
 (If you don’t have a printer please let me know.
 I can leave a form for you to fill out before your appointment however you’ll need to arrive at least 15 minute before your appointment.)